Yigo Real Estate

 Yigo is still very green and there is a lot of open land ripe for development over the next few years.
 In the village scenery, lots of Ifil trees can still be found and the Plumeria, the village flower, adds even more color to the landscape.

 Yigo is mostly rural in nature and residential.
 Real estate is primarily single-family homes with some townhomes and condominiums.
 There are also many retail and commercial buildings fronting the main highways.
 Popular housing subdivisions include Pacific Latte Estates and Marianas Terrace, as well as Perez Acres townhomes and Spring Hill subdivision.
-Newer housing developments in the village include Perez Villa and Starts Golf Villa & Estates, among others.
+Newer housing developments in the village include Perez Villa, Starts Golf Villa & Estates, Paradise Meadows, among others.

 For serious investors, Yigo has many large tracts of land and is a prime area for continued residential development in the coming years.
 Let us at Pacific Rim Realty help you find the right property for investment or development.
 We can assist you every step of the way.